 Photo: Rupeshsarkar / Wikimedia Commons

-Overlooking the Arabian sea, Aguada fort was constructed in 1612 by the Portuguese and is one of the best preserved and the most important forts in goa.
+Overlooking the Arabian sea, Aguada fort was constructed in 1612 by the Portuguese and is one of the best preserved and the best forts in North Goa.
 This fortress was built to defend the Portuguese colony from the invasions of the Dutch and the Marathas.
 The fort was named Aguada, which translates to water in Portuguese because the structure also consisted of a fresh water spring for the Navy ships.
+Apart from its historic significance, the fort is a popular stop for tourists exploring beaches and water sports in North Goa.
 The fort is a very well preserved and typical example of a military construction of the Portuguese colonial period.

 Location: Sinquerim Beach, Candolim, North Goa